pikesley/pokrovsky/README.md

 ### Notes

 * This is *ancient* Ruby and I have no interest in updating it.
 Many of the tests are now busted and I really don't care.
 * You should start with a fresh repo each time, both locally and on Github.
 The script makes no attempt to create a new Github repo, and it certainly doesn't try to delete anything from there.
-If you can't work out how to do this safely, you probably shouldn't use this service.
+If you can't work out how to do this safely, you probably shouldn't use these tools.
 * If you decide this isn't for you after all, just delete the repo and it will all go away.
 * This owes a _massive_ debt to [Gelstudios'](//github.com/gelstudios) splendid [Gitfiti](//github.com/gelstudios/gitfiti).
 * I gave a talk about this at [EMF Camp 2014](//sam.pikesley.org/talks/#vandalising-your-github-commit-history-emf-2014).